Mahfoud047/spark-java-app/README.md

 # spark-java-app
-A simple project to ntests
+A simple project to test running Spark in Java project